ElhoussinRazouki/sufi-way-api/README.md

 ```
 #### to change the password

-the user will receive an email like `M-953150 is your mobtwin password reset code`
+the user will receive an email like `M-953150 is your app password reset code`

 to change the password: